Ubax/a11y-kata/4-pitfalls/README.md

 - You can only focus on finding the issues and considering their effects
 - You can also try to dig deeper into code and try to fix the issues

+## How to approach

+In the exercises there are links to online websites and local versions of them.
+To use the local versions, especially for the exercises that require fixing the code, you need to run a local server.

-TODO: add note about running local server, e.g. `python -m http.server`
+Run `python -m http.server` in this directory.

 TODO: Add links to exercises with links using local server

 TODO: Add webpage with steps fixed

 TODO: Maybe also mention reading the standards

+## Exercises

 - [4.1.
 Alternative text](4.01-alternative_text/README.md)
 - [4.2.
 Headings](4.02-headings/README.md)